rokobuljan/Darkbox-Gallery/README.md

 Tips: Multiple thumbnails without a `data-darkbox-group` will open each separately.
 Darkbox as *Group* features PREV / NEXT buttons and a *Stat Counter*.

-### Link calling group (without thumbnails)
+### Calling a group

-If you don't need visible thumbnails but you want a link to call a *Group*:
+If you don't need visible thumbnails but you want a single element to call a *Group*:
 ```html
 <span data-darkbox-group="group2" data-darkbox="http://placehold.it/800x600/f00"></span>
 <span data-darkbox-group="group2" data-darkbox="http://placehold.it/600x800/00f"></span>